kwagstyl/surface_tools/README.md

 Equivolumetric surfaces: creates equivolumetric surfaces based on the ratio of areas of the mesh surfaces, without the trouble of dealing with volumetric operations.

 <img src="https://github.com/kwagstyl/surface_tools/blob/master/equivolumetric_surfaces/images/equi_euclid_surfaces.png" width="500">
-*Equivolumetric surfaces (red) at 0.25, 0.5 and 0.75 cortical depth.
+Equivolumetric surfaces (red) at 0.25, 0.5 and 0.75 cortical depth on the BigBrain.
 Euclidean surface (yellow) at mid depth.
-The euclidean surface samples different layers in gyri and sulci*
+The euclidean surface samples different layers in gyri and sulci

 <img src="https://github.com/kwagstyl/surface_tools/blob/master/equivolumetric_surfaces/images/intensity_profiles_euclid_equi.svg" width="500">
+Euclidean vs equivolumetric intensity sampling.
+The laminar peaks are better aligned using equivolumetric sampling than euclidean sampling.

 Written by Konrad Wagstyl and Alexander Huth at a Brain Hack, a version is also available in Pycortex.
 Casey Paquola and Richard Bethlehem were involved in piloting these scripts on CIVET and FreeSurfer respectively.